Remember: "You don't stop playing softball because you grow old, you grow old because you stop playing softball."

-We play games on some of the finest fields in Nassau County, including Baldwin Park, Wantagh Park Turf, Bay Park Turf, Eisenhower Park and Shell Creek Park, as well as on fields of some high schools including JFK HS and our "home field" at Oceanside HS.
+We play games on some of the finest fields in Nassau County weeknights, under the lights, at Baldwin Park Turf, Wantagh Park Turf, Bay Park Turf, Eisenhower Park and Shell Creek Park, as well as on fields of some high schools including JFK Bellmore HS and our "home field" at Oceanside HS.
 We use Clincher Gold softballs, high arc pitching of 6-10 feet, and special rules designed to prevent injuries (see POPS Rules on our website).
-Every game is 9 innings long.
+Every game is 7 innings long.
 In this league everyone hits (continuous batting) and everyone plays the field if they want to.
-POPS’ one application fee covers everything, including uniforms, umpires, balls, bases, permits, fields – players just show up and have a good time.
+POPS’ one application fee covers everything from the first game until the end of the playoffs, including uniform shirts, umpires, balls and field permits – players just show up and have a good time.

-POPS Summer Ball season has 3 divisions in the 40 & Over league and the 50 & Over league.
+POPS Spring/Summer Ball season has 2- 3 divisions in the 40 & Over league, the 50 & Over league and the 60 & over league .
 Each league has an American division (for the highest performing teams), a National division (for teams performing just below the highest level), and a Central division (for newer and all other teams).
-The 40 & Over league games are played Mondays through Tuesdays, while the 50 & Over league games are played on Thursdays and 60 & Over plays on Wednesday so as not to conflict with any leagues play.
+The 40 & Over league games are played Mondays, while the 50 & Over league games are played on Thursdays and 60 & Over plays on Wednesday, so as not to conflict with any leagues play.
 This allows many in POPS to play in two different leagues.
-The season begins in the first week of May, with Championships held in late August.
+The season begins in the first week of May, with Championships held in mid-late August.
 USA umpires are provided, and when possible a POPS Director or Field Supervisor is at all games, to resolve any misunderstandings of rules or other issues.

 Every team makes the playoffs, which utilize a double elimination format.
-Standings are kept throughout the season in each division to determine positions for the playoffs.
+Standings are kept throughout the season to determine fair divisions in each league for the playoffs.

-We also make sure POPS is a part of the communities we play ball in.
-We give out scholarships to children of our players who are graduating high school seniors and to the high schools whose fields we play on.
+In continuing to ensure POPS is a part of the communities we play ball in, we distibute "scholarships" to kids graduating HS and going to college, to both children of our players, and to the high schools and communities whose fields we play on.

 POPS’ philosophy is simple – to provide a safe, friendly, and fun environment to play competitive softball.
 POPS is about more than just playing softball – it’s also about camaraderie.
+It has become a "brotherhood".
 Countless friendships have been made among players from all teams.
-Whining is discouraged, and inappropriate behavior is not tolerated – it has no place in POPS.
+Whining, trash talking is discouraged, and inappropriate behavior is not tolerated – it has no place in POPS.
 Our Board of Directors and Field Supervisors under the leadership of Commissioner Keith Pastuch, ensures that the league stays on course.